Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 <br>

 #### Survey
 I created a survey where other developers could give their opinions and see what they find important.
+I created an average weight per criterium.
+The final result is:

+- Scalability (4,6 points)
+- Performance (4,2 points)
+- Reliability (4,2 points)
+- Maintainability (3 points)
+- Security (3 points)
+- Flexibility (2,8 points)
+- Costs (3,4 points)

 <table>
   <tr>